Skip navigation

 Before traveling with your pet, you will also want to double-check that the train and route you are interested in allows pets, as some exceptions do not.
 You will also need to sign some paperwork before your trip as well.

 Buses, just like trains, will vary per company and even per city on the rules for pets.
-While not all are pet-friendly, for the ones that are, the general rule is that pets must be small enough to fit in a carrier that can sit on your lap.
+While not all are pet-friendly, for the ones that are, the general rule is that pets, either dog or cat, must be small enough to fit in a carrier that can sit on your lap.

 Most of the time, whenever a bus allows a dog to ride, they will also let a cat ride—it helps that cats are smaller in size (compared to many dogs) and can better fit in carriers.
 That said, it’s best not to assume and still double-check your bus’s pet policy ahead of time.